lvoss/argocd-demo/README.md

 3. Paste in the content of `demo-dev-application.yaml` located in `argocd-setup/`.
 4. Click Save and then create the application.
 5. Repeat the same for the `demo-prod-application.yaml`.

+## Renew the sealed secrets

+As the sealed secrets are created with a public key that lives in your cluster, changing a cluster leads to the sealed secret not being decryptable.
+Renew them as described in `sealed-secret-setup/Readme.md`.